VMLYR/journey-driven-development/en/04_techniques/09_maturing_the_practice.md

 - Very limited avoidance or attrition
 Eventually, the practice is adopted.

-## Scenario With a Twist: Evolve CLIENT practice to include Unit Testing
+### Evolve CLIENT practice to include Unit Testing

 The twist here is that we have no authority at all to use the Directive approach within a client organization.
 We must rely strictly on the Suggestive strategies to influence developers to embrace unit testing and to influence client Leadership to adopt internal effective strategies.
-Turns out Suggestive Fluency is a Super Power, a confluence of micro acts that supports the overall objective.
+Turns out **Suggestive Fluency is a Super Power**, a confluence of micro actions pointing to the overall objective.
 Every context requires its own implementation details.
 Here are some ideas to start with.

-### Prepare the Soil
+#### Prepare the Soil
 | Goal                      | Lead to Lead | Dev to Dev                                                                                                                                                                                                                   |
 |---------------------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Build Trust               |              | Make it abundantly clear that our goal is to make the client's life easier and project better<br><br>Demonstrate an urgency to relieve client devs' pressure points<br><br>Work on personal connections with all client devs |
 | Establish Credibility     |              | Walk the walk.
 Include unit tests in all PR’s, with exceptionally rare exceptions<br><br>Drop everything if someone wants to pair.
 Drop everything faster if someone wants to pair on testing<br><br>Demonstrate a willingness to do the heavy lifting of establishing a practice of testing<br><br>Communicate personal story of learning to unit |
 | Avoid Harming Environment |              | Do nothing that could possibly communicate an attitude of superiority<br><br>Never diminish the objections to the challenges of testing<br><br>Readily acknowledge the learning curve for testing is an investment<br><br>Avoid sounding righteous about testing.
 A good technique is to “blame” VMLYR leadership for the requirement to test:  “We’re graded on testing our code” |

-### Plant the Seeds
+#### Plant the Seeds
 | Goal                                     | Lead to Lead | Dev to Dev                                                                                                                                                                                                                   |
 |------------------------------------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Testing is beneficial for developers     |              | Identify and respond to the primary objections to testing by facilitating group discussions |